TapForMana/TapForMana/README.md

 - 👋 Hi, I’m @TapForMana
 - 👀 I’m interested in coding and programming!
 I am a beginner at this, but will soon be able to code the world!
-- 🌱 I’m currently learning HTML, CSS & Java
+- 🌱 I’m currently learning HTML, CSS & JavaScript
-- 💞️ I’m looking to collaborate on nothing atm.
+- 💞️ I’m looking to collaborate on literally anything.
+I'd like to move into a web developer role, but I don't have any networks available to me.
 - 📫 How to reach me ashestoomens@gmail.com

 <!---